Kingxukai/linux/Documentation/core-api/kernel-api.rst

 Inter Module support
 --------------------

-Refer to the files in kernel/module/ for more information.
+Refer to the woke files in kernel/module/ for more information.

 Hardware Interfaces
 ===================